tinganho/balanced-storage/README.md

 class SuperView {
 	private subView: View;

-	// on UserChangeTitleOnSubView
+	// add UserChangeTitleEventCallbackOnSubView
-	// on UserChangeTitleOnAnotherSubView
+	// add UserChangeTitleEventCallbackOnAnotherSubView
     showSubView() {
-		on UserChangeTitle as UserChangeTitleOnSubView
+		add UserChangeTitleEventCallback as UserChangeTitleEventCallbackOnSubView
-        this.subView = new View(this.user); // Turns the toggle on.
+        this.subView = new View(this.user); // 'add' annotated
-		on UserChangeTitle as UserChangeTitleOnAnotherSubView
+		add UserChangeTitleEventCallback as UserChangeTitleEventCallbackOnAnotherSubView
-        this.anotherSubView = new View(this.user); // Turns the toggle on.
+        this.anotherSubView = new View(this.user); // 'add' annotated

-	    // off UserChangeTitleOnSubView
+	    // sub UserChangeTitleEventCallbackOnSubView
-	    // off UserChangeTitleOnAnotherSubView
+	    // sub UserChangeTitleEventCallbackOnAnotherSubView
         this.onDestroy(() => {
-            this.removeSubView();
+            this.removeSubView();  // 'sub' annotated.
-            this.removeAnotherSubView();
+            this.removeAnotherSubView();  // 'sub' annotated.
         });
     }